zky0708/Meta-analysis-of-expression-and-methylation-signatures-in-neuropsychiatric-disorders-brain/README.md

 # Meta-analysis-of-expression-and-methylation-signatures-in-neuropsychiatric-disorders-brains

-This depository contains the consensus probe-selection attractor finding algorithm we used for identifying the signatures discussed in Zhu et al., "Meta-analysis of expression and methylation signatures indicates a stress-related epigenetic mechanism in multiple neuropsychiatric disorders".
+This depository contains the consensus probe-selection attractor finding algorithm we used for identifying the signatures discussed in Zhu et al., "[Meta-analysis of expression and methylation signatures indicates a stress-related epigenetic mechanism in multiple neuropsychiatric disorders](https://www.nature.com/articles/s41398-018-0358-5)," *Translational Psychiatry*, 2019.

 ## 1. Required packages
 To run the algorithm, the following two packages are required.